 7. Ongoing Enhancements And New Features

 Imagine you are celebrating the most successful product launch in your company’s history.
 Enjoy the moment but know that new customers, and old ones, will demand new features.
 That is why Apple rolls out a new iPhone every year or so.
 A benefit of good product development software is it can help you track these as you go.
 No idea left behind!

 Strategic Fit In New Product Development

 To ensure strategic fit you will have brought the organization along with you on the new product development journey.
+And you’re not alone!
+Different types of product development software will help with the heavy lifting across all stages.
 At every stop along the way, remember to evangelize, explain, and elucidate the strategic fit.